fwbrandao/projects_dashboard/README.md

 Projects Dashboard.

-This is a work in progress dashboard to host projects and technologies I've learned.

 This is a scalable app with microfrontend architecture and module federation.
 The app has webpack configuration with a full CI/CD pipeline.
 It's also deployed on Amazon Web Services using CloudFront.

+Work in progress dashboard to host projects and technologies I've learned.

 Live at: https://d1j9462wmwsk33.cloudfront.net/